aiven/terraform-provider-aiven/docs/resources/service_integration.md

 Optional:

 - `database` (String) Name of the database where to store metric datapoints.
 Only affects PostgreSQL destinations.
-Defaults to 'metrics'.
+Defaults to `metrics`.
 Note that this must be the same for all metrics integrations that write data to the same PostgreSQL service.
 - `retention_days` (Number) Number of days to keep old metrics.
 Only affects PostgreSQL destinations.
 Set to 0 for no automatic cleanup.
 Defaults to 30 days.
 - `ro_username` (String) Name of a user that can be used to read metrics.
 This will be used for Grafana integration (if enabled) to prevent Grafana users from making undesired changes.
 Only affects PostgreSQL destinations.
-Defaults to 'metrics_reader'.
+Defaults to `metrics_reader`.
 Note that this must be the same for all metrics integrations that write data to the same PostgreSQL service.
 - `source_mysql` (Block List, Max: 1) Configuration options for metrics where source service is MySQL (see [below for nested schema](#nestedblock--metrics_user_config--source_mysql))
 - `username` (String) Name of the user used to write metrics.
 Only affects PostgreSQL destinations.
-Defaults to 'metrics_writer'.
+Defaults to `metrics_writer`.
 Note that this must be the same for all metrics integrations that write data to the same PostgreSQL service.

 <a id="nestedblock--metrics_user_config--source_mysql"></a>
 ### Nested Schema for `metrics_user_config.source_mysql`